snano-36/pdsnd_github/README.md

 snano-36/pdsnd_github

 ### Description
-This project is used for submission purposes of nano degree programm
+This project is used for submission purposes of nano degree programm by nanodegree36

 ### Files used
 tbd